Updated: May 22

 Make sure to include your brand colors.
 Brand consistency can help you build awareness and recognition.
 In time, consumers will recognize your brand on sight.
 Don’t mind that we didn’t do that in our example.
 We were excited about the ‘90s Theme and couldn’t resist!

-5. Start Sharing on Social
+5. Start Sharing on the Social Platforms

 It's not enough to start creating content for your small business marketing strategy.
 You need to share your content, too!